Duke Law School offers a JD program that is rigorous, relevant, innovative and interdisciplinary.

 - Deal Skills for the Transactional Lawyer

-- Ethics in Action
+- Ethics in Action (if not used for the legal ethics requirement)

 - Federal Criminal Law